lilianricaud/patterning-complexity/english/pattern_language_augmented_language.md

 We can see patterns, in their broadest definitions, as units of ‘meaning-making’, which enable both the decoding (understanding), and the encoding (design or transformation) of systems characteristics, in a heuristic participative way.

+from an epistemological perspective, Alexander did capture the multiple facets of patterns, and their systemic implication.
+But I contended that the execution or practice did not follow, because in  their  current  form,  patterns  and  pattern  languages  do  not  leverage  the  properties and  potential  of  patterns optimally.
+Indeed, patterns and pattern languages are not currently configured to be systemic.
+In other words, they are not fit methodologically for systemic design.

 From Finidori 2018